revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - **No**, In python there are some differences between both methods and constructors.
-- **Method**: It is a function that is the member of a class.
+- **Method**: It is a function that is a member of a class.
 Methods consist of statements that may or may not return an output.
 - **Constructor**:  It is a special type of method that has the same name as the class name.
 These methods are used to initialize an object's state.

 </details>

 ---

-89.What do you mean by file-related modules in Python?
-Can you list out some of the file-related modules in Python?
+89. What do you mean by file-related modules in Python?
+Can you list some of the file-related modules in Python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)